getify/FoilScript/README.md

 FoilScript: a new dialect of JS that fixes the sucky parts but still looks and feels like JS.

+## Why?
+Some people will assume that I'm making FoilScript because I dislike JS.
+The truth is, I love JS.
+Seriously.
+I'm all in on JS.
+I just have things I don't like about it.
+In fact, there's a few things I hate about it.

+The problem is, I've tried to get these things "fixed" in JS by making proposals, and I've been told several times, basically, "you're doing it wrong."
+Get shut down enough times, and you give up.

+But I'm not giving up on JS.
+I'm just going to make the fixes myself.
+I'm not making a new language, I'm fixing what I hate about JS.
+The stuff that I love about JS is staying.
+FoilScript will look an awful lot like JS, on purpose.
+Because I love JS.
+And FoilScript will transpile to JS.
+In fact, most FoilScript will just be JS itself.
+Only the new stuff gets transpiled.

 ## What's out
 JS "stuff" that FoilScript will not have: